-You will require a competent team to build an ERP solution for food manufacturing companies.
-Your ERP development team will consist of the following professionals:
+You need a competent team to build an ERP solution for food manufacturing companies.
+Your ERP development team would consist of the following professionals:

 - A project manager plans product development, gives time and budget estimates, assigns development tasks, manages team members, etc.

-- A business analyst assesses business performance, evaluates the business market, proposes solutions for business growth, etc.
+- A business analyst with experience in the food industry assesses business performance, evaluates the business market, and proposes solutions for business growth using techniques like MOST Analysis, Use Case Modeling, etc.

-- A UI/UX designer designs the user interface of your ERP product.
+- A UI/UX designer designs the user interface of your food ERP product.